How To Bet On Hockey In Canada

 Over/Under

 The third of the popular bets that you will usually see displayed on the main page for hockey bets is the over/under wager, also known as the total.
 With this bet you are wagering on the total number of goals to be scored in the game by both teams.
-The sportsbook will set a total (usually 6.0 in the NHL) and you can wager on whether the total number of goals scored will be over or under that total.
+The sportsbook will set a total (usually 5.5, 6.0 or 6.5 in the NHL) and you can wager on whether the total number of goals scored will be over or under that total.

 Regulation Time